Today we are taking a tiny break from crockpot recipes to share this Sausage and Rice Stuffed Acorn Squash Recipe! The perfect fall dinner!

 I love when the grocery store has cute pumpkins, squash, and gourds in stock.
 I use them to decorate our mantle for the Fall.
 So easy to use for decorations plus you can make delicious recipes with them so that is a win-win.
 If you are running out of ideas for dinner you can just steal produce from the mantle. lol!

 Delicious Sausage and Rice Stuffed Acorn Squash Recipe!
 So easy to make, great for family dinners, easy to make vegetarian, paleo or vegan!

-3. In a fry pan, begin to brown the sausage.
+In a frying pan, begin to brown the sausage.
 Add the bacon, garlic, chili flakes and paprika and fry until ¾ cooked.

 10 Bake in the oven for 15 – 20 minutes or until the parmesan is melted and browned and the ingredients are warmed through.
 Cut each half section of squash in half again to serve.
 Some of the filling may topple out, but simply mound it on each section of the squash.